-OEE displays and monitoring systems for Continuous Improvement of Factory Performance
+OEE Displays and Software for Continuous Improvement of Factory Performance

-OEE displays measure production rate, downtime, total produced and total rejected.
-They give a real-time indication of your lean manufacturing production line performance to help you achieve continuous improvement.
+OEE displays and software measure production rate, downtime, total produced and total rejected.
+They give a real-time indication of your lean manufacturing production line performance to help you achieve continuous improvement in your processes.

-They are available in a wide range of sizes to suit your installation's maximum required viewing distance and can accept data in a format which best suits you, such as pulse counts, barcode scanner, manual input, csv, database query etc.
+Our OEE software and display systems are available in a wide range of formats to suit your installation's maximum required viewing distance and can accept data in a type which best suits you, such as pulse counts, barcode scanner, manual input, csv, database query etc.

-They are modular, so we can combine as many values on the display as you would need.
+Our OEE systems are modular, so we can combine as many values on the display or in the software as you would need.
 For example, the simplest version could show OEE, but you could additionally show Current Rate, Average rate this shift, total downtime, Quality %, Takt time, Text messages etc.

-Shown below is an example of an Operator's screen showing real time graph of OEE versus target, with Gantt chart of all stoppages, calls for help, engineer attendance and response times etc...
+Shown below is a typical OEE software example of an Operator's screen showing real time graph of OEE versus target, with Gantt chart of all stoppages, calls for help, engineer attendance and response times etc...

-How do I calculate OEE?OEE is calculated in the display.
-You simply connect power and pulse inputs for total made and total rejected.
+How do I calculate OEE?OEE is calculated in the display itself or in the software.
+If your display is a self-contained OEE version, you simply connect power and pulse inputs for total made and total rejected.
 You will also need to tell the display how many items your production line can produce in an hour, when operating at its peak of performance.

 The pulse signals can come from NPN or PNP sensors, PLC outputs etc.

-The measured OEE value can be saved to a cloud-based database for viewing on your laptop, PC or phone, thanks to the latest IoT secure technology.
 Trend graphing allows you to instantly see whether performance is improving or not, and for which KPIs.
-The three core KPI's we look at when determining OEE are Availability, Speed performance and Quality.
+The three core KPI's we look at when determining OEE are Availability, Speed Performance and Quality.

 OEE = Availability x Speed x Quality